dotnet/source-build/README.md

 Please use [GitHub discussions](https://github.com/dotnet/source-build/discussions) to see announcements, ask questions, make suggestions, and share information with other members of the source-build community.

-This repo is the starting point for building .NET 6 from source.
-Instructions for building other .NET versions are provided near the end of this document.
+This repo is the starting point for building .NET from source.
+It contains documentation, tools, and is used for issue tracking.

 ## Prerequisites

 The dependencies for building .NET from source can be found [here](https://github.com/dotnet/runtime/blob/main/docs/workflow/requirements/linux-requirements.md).
 It may also be helpful to reference the Dockerfiles in [dotnet-buildtools-prereqs-docker](https://github.com/dotnet/dotnet-buildtools-prereqs-docker).
 We use these images to build and test source-build CI [here](https://github.com/dotnet/installer/blob/release/7.0.1xx/src/SourceBuild/Arcade/eng/common/templates/job/source-build-run-tarball-build.yml#L12-L16).

+## Building .NET 8.0

+.NET 8.0 (currently in prerelease) and newer will be built from the [dotnet/dotnet](https://github.com/dotnet/dotnet) repo.
+Clone the dotnet/dotnet repo and check out the tag for the desired release.
+Then, follow the instructions in [dotnet/dotnet's README](https://github.com/dotnet/dotnet/blob/main/README.md#dev-instructions) to build .NET from source.

 ## Building .NET 7.0 and .NET 6.0